i-dipanshu/devops/Docker/README.md

 - We can skip the container flag when running any commands for container
 - `docker version` and `docker info` are used to get info
 - `docker run --help` - used to get help about flags
-- `docker container ls / docekr ps` - lists the running container
+- `docker container ls / docker ps` - lists the running container
 - `docker ls -a / docker ps -a ` - lists both running and stopped containers
 - `docker container stop <containerId> - to stop a running container
 - `docker rm -f <containerId> - to delete a container